Table of Contents

 I’m a dedicated and detail-oriented accounting graduate with a BSc (Hons) Finance (2:1) from the University of Leeds.
 I possess practical experience in transactional finance and financial reporting through academic projects and work placements.
 I’m skilled in data analysis, Excel, and financial reconciliation, and am seeking to leverage my accounting knowledge and enthusiasm for financial improvement processes to contribute effectively to the dynamic finance team at Ernst & Young.

-Student Ambassador CV
+Student ambassador CV

 I’m a resourceful Student Ambassador with experience bridging the gap between university management and students.
 As a proven leader with a history of success in building relationships and promoting university life, I’m dedicated to acclimating freshers to the university environment and providing support across all levels throughout their stay.
 I’m seeking to leverage my expertise to improve students’ experience, academic achievements, and adherence to university policies.